skinny85/eol-blog/metalsmith/src/articles/2015/orm-entities-should-be-an-implementation-detail.md

 My answer will probably disappoint you.
 I'm definitely not of the (somewhat popular lately) opinion that Hibernate (and all ORMs, in general) are terrible.
 This won't be an 'ORMs considered harmful' style article (and really, who still uses the old cliché 'considered harmful' title structure?
 Please, have some class).

-My stance on the topic is pretty close to what <a href="http://martinfowler.com/bliki/OrmHate.html" target="_blank">Martin Fowler</a> had to say about the subject.
+My stance on the topic is pretty close to what [Martin Fowler](http://martinfowler.com/bliki/OrmHate.html) had to say about the subject.
 The simple fact is that object-relational impedance mismatch is real, and thus ORMs will always be big and complex - because the problem that they are trying to solve is big and complex.
 I also think that, when used wisely, they can provide you nice returns for a relatively small effort investment.

 Having said all that, in the course of my career I have seen many projects where an ORM caused significant damage.
 When I reflected about what was it that made the usage of ORMs in those projects so harmful, I always came to the conclusion that there was one root cause, always the same, of all those problems - the cardinal sin of ORM usage, if you will.
 It can be summarized as not adhering to this one simple rule: